bbcnt/AMT_REST/README.md

 ![GF Server](./images/Configure_GF_NB.png "Create GF Servert")

+**Note:** Please note that in Step 4, you may need to enter a different way to get GlassFish (remote or other directory obviously.
+Chance is, it is often filled for you).

 We now have a fully operationnal GlassFish server working on our domain.
 The last thing we need to do is to link it with our project.
 To do so, Right-click on your project and then follow this guide:

 ![GF Server](./images/Configure_GF_NB2.png "Create GF Servert")

 Now we are finally ready to actually work with our application :clap:

+## Step 3 ##

+Coming soon....